lkiesow/opencast-repository/README.md

   - If the release repository shall be enabled (default: `false`)
 - `opencast_repository_enabled_testing`
   - If the testing repository shall be enabled (default: `false`)
+- `opencast_repository_identifiers:`
+  - List of RPM repository identifiers.
+  - This variable is not actually used in this role but can be used by other roles to temporarily activate the repository.
+    For example, you can have it deactivated by default and then activate it in the install task.
+  - Other tasks rely on this being present.
+  - This holds the identifier for the stable repositories by default (`[opencast-noarch, opencast-x86_64]`).

 Example Playbook